SilasReinagel/silasreinagel.github.io/static/delivering/C12_all_the_secrets.md

 - Risks are revealed if any input constraints are out of control
 - Health is revealed by the project momentum

-A healthy project has great momentum and no big factors at risk.
+A healthy project has great momentum and no significant factors at risk.

 ---